Crossfit Games: The ultimate competition

 Appeared on Last Chance Qualifier that granted one last chance to the athletes who had fallen short of qualifying for the Semifinals: 2 girls and 2 boys got their ticket to Madison.

 Tia-Clair Toomey with already 4 titles behind her made history by winning the first 3 events.s, putting him in a good position to defend his title for another year.
-He also managed to win 9 events, bringing his career total to 33, breaking the previous record set by Mat Fraser.
+He also managed to win 9 events, bringing his total number of career wins to 33, breaking the previous record set by Mat Fraser.

 Justin Medeiros won the Games and became the youngest male athlete to win the Games to crown the fittest.